All performers enter and participate in the Theatre Arts Titles whether in person or online according to these Rules.

 18. Accompaniment in vocal sections must be instrumental only.

 19. All vocal, song/dance and instrumental can request/use microphones.

-20. Participants in Model Quest must supply two A4 photographs (head shot and full body).
-They will require to walk the catwalk in both casual and evening wear.
-They also must participate in an on stage interview.
+20. Participants in Model Quest must supply two A4 photographs (head shot and full body) or present themselves to photographer throughout the events.

-21. Where recorded accompaniment is permitted, this must be on USB labelled with entrant name.
+21. Where recorded accompaniment is permitted, this must be on USB labelled with entrant name as well as emailed prior to event.

 22. No teacher, parent or designated supervisor (unless an accompanist or conductor) will be allowed on stage/in video or in the wings at any time.

 23. Prompting is not permitted, except by the adjudicator.
 The adjudicator may permit prompting in novice 4/6 & Under sections.

 24. In case of accompaniment failure during performance, the entrant should stop singing, playing, speaking or dancing, leave the stage immediately and wait for instruction from the event staff.
 Once the sound technician has loaded the back-up, the entrant may recommence performance without penalty.
 In ‘live’ performances, any entrant who ‘breaks down during their performance’ or ‘suffers memory lapse’ and leaves the stage will receive ‘comments only’, unless they remain on stage and continue their performance within the time limit.

 25. Standard of dress is as important as the performance.
 Personal presentation appropriate to a stage appearance may be taken into consideration.
 The use of explicit language and gestures is prohibited, and entrants should avoid items of an overtly sexual or undignified nature.